wren-lang/wren/doc/site/embedding/index.markdown

    it's too slow.
 There is no lower level alternative.

 4. **We want the API to be pleasant to use.** This is the last constraint because it's the softest.
-Of course, we want a beautiful, usable, API.
+Of course, we want a beautiful, usable API.
 But we really *need* to handle the above, so we're willing to make things a bit more of a chore to reach the first three goals.

 [moving objects]: https://en.wikipedia.org/wiki/Tracing_garbage_collection#Copying_vs._mark-and-sweep_vs._mark-and-don.27t-sweep

-Fortunately, Wren isn't the first language to tackle this.
-If you're familiar with [Lua's C API][lua], you'll find Wren's to be fairly familiar.
+Fortunately, we aren't the first people to tackle this.
+If you're familiar with [Lua's C API][lua], you'll find Wren's similar.

 [lua]: https://www.lua.org/pil/24.html